mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Those working in the corporate sector are highly competitive and exhibit the culture’s signature mistrust of outsiders.
-Accelerated burnout and poor quality of work is overlooked in favour of the company’s staggering year-over-year growth and there are always eager workers to take a fallen one’s place.
+Accelerated burnout and poor quality of work is overlooked in favor of the company’s staggering year-over-year growth and there are always eager workers to take a fallen one’s place.